HUSSEINI K. MANJI, M.D., F.R.C.P.C.

-The major focus of Husseini’s research has been the investigation of disease- and treatment-induced changes in gene and protein networks that regulate synaptic and neural plasticity in neuropsychiatric disorders.
-His work has helped to conceptualize these illnesses as genetically influenced disorders of synaptic and neural plasticity, and has led to the investigation of novel therapeutics for refractory patients.
+The major focus of Dr. Manji’s research is the investigation of disease- and treatment-induced changes in gene and protein networks that regulate synaptic and neural plasticity in neuropsychiatric disorders.
+His work has helped to conceptualize these illnesses as genetically-influenced disorders of synaptic and neural plasticity and has led to the investigation of novel therapeutics for refractory patients.
 Notably, Dr. Manji’s research demonstrated that AMPA- and NMDA-mediated synaptic plasticity may underlie the pathogenesis of depression, and that targeting these pathways may produce robust and rapid antidepressant effects.
 Under his leadership, this has led to the FDA Approval of the first novel antidepressant mechanism (NMDA-antagonism) in decades.
 Spravato (an NMDA antagonist) was demonstrated to produce robust and rapid antidepressant effects and is approved for treatment resistant depression.
 Phase 3 studies investigating its efficacy in the treatment of suicidal ideation are underway.